 How Racism Makes Us Sick

 Why does race matter so profoundly for health?
-Dr. David R. Williams, from Harvard’s School of Public Health, developed a scientific scale to measure the impact of Everyday Discrimination on health, revealing how factors like implicit bias, residential segregation and negative stereotypes create and sustain inequality – and why Everyday Discrimination results in higher rates of disease and premature death.
+Dr. David R. Williams, from Harvard’s School of Public Health, developed a scientific scale to measure the impact of Everyday Discrimination on health – revealing how factors like implicit bias, residential segregation and negative stereotypes create and sustain inequality – and why Everyday Discrimination results in higher rates of disease and premature death.

 Race and the Politics of Disaster.
 Documentary from Kartemquin Films.
 Chicago’s unprecedented 1995 heatwave and the disproportionate deaths in Chicago’s poorest neighborhoods.

 THEN Advisor Orrin Williams (expert in sustainable urban communities and economic justice) and famed Chicago public health leader Dr. Linda Murray share insight into the roots of this tragedy.

 The film shows how deep social fault lines make some Zip Codes vulnerable while leaving others untouched.